qiime2/docs/source/tutorials/importing.rst

    qiime tools import \
      --type MultiplexedSingleEndBarcodeInSequence \
-     --input-path sequences.fastq.gz \
+     --input-path muxed-se-barcode-in-seq/sequences.fastq.gz \
      --output-path multiplexed-seqs.qza

 In this format, sequence data is still multiplexed (i.e. you have only one ``fastq.gz`` file containing raw data for all of your samples).

 Because you are importing a single file of sequences, your filenames may be whatever you prefer.

-Each barcode need be represented only once in the metadata mapping file.
+There should be exactly one unique barcode for each sample you wish to demultiplex.
 Barcodes are not required to be in any specific order.

-Multiplexed paired-end FASTQ with barcode in sequence
+Multiplexed paired-end FASTQ with barcodes in sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Format description
 ******************

-Users with multiplexed paired-end barcode in sequence reads should have:
+Users with multiplexed paired-end barcodes in sequence reads should have:

 1. one ``forward.fastq.gz`` file, containing forward reads from multiple samples,
 2. one ``reverse.fastq.gz`` file, containing reverse reads from the same samples,
-3. one :doc:`metadata <metadata>` file with a column of per-sample barcodes for use in FASTQ demultiplexing
+3. one :doc:`metadata <metadata>` file with a column of per-sample barcodes for use in FASTQ demultiplexing (or two columns of dual-index barcodes)

 In this format, sequence data is still multiplexed (i.e. you have only one forward and one reverse ``fastq.gz`` file containing raw data for all of your samples).